openfoodfacts/food-logging/README.md

 #### Meals

-Meals should be structured as an array of JSON objects confirming to [this](schemas/meal.json) schema, described below:
+Meals should be structured as an array of JSON objects confirming to the meal schema found in the [OpenAPI document](schemas/openapi.json), described below:

 <table>
     <thead>